angelalonso/web2epub/README.md

 - Keep a list of URLs to get content from on YAML format
   - They are grouped by epub document to enable several docs
 - Define what contents to "extract" (e.g.: get everything under div tagged as "main")
+- Check if the docs have changed (maintain a local copy and compare)
+  -  Update only if the docs changed

 ## NOT YET WORKING
 All of the following is yet to be implemented:

-- Check if the docs have changed (maintain a local copy and compare)
-  -  Autoupdate if the docs changed
-- Download and adapt src for images
+- Download and adapt src for images.
+- Build a Table of Contents that makes sense.
+- Make the program independent from Calibre.